Rongyu Group

-Rongyu Group Co., Ltd. is a Chinese listed company based in Jilin City, Jilin Province. as at 8 November 2016, the company was a constituent of SZSE 1000 Index (as well as sub-index SZSE 700 Index) but not in SZSE Component Index, making the company was ranked between the 501st to 1,000th by free float adjusted market capitalization.
+Rongyu Group Co., Ltd. is a Chinese listed company based in Jilin City, Jilin Province.
+As of 8 November 2016, the company was a constituent of SZSE 1000 Index (as well as sub-index SZSE 700 Index) but not in SZSE Component Index, making the company was ranked between the 501st to 1,000th by free float adjusted market capitalization.

 Business overview

 The company was a producer of energy meters, permanent magnetic AC contactor, moulded case circuit breaker (MCCB), miniature circuit breaker (MCB) and high voltage vacuum breaker.
 However, the company was under reconstruction since 2015, seeking new area of investment.

 In September 2015 the company also announced that they would acquire a company that operates icardpay.com, an online payment system.
 However, the deal was terminated by the board of directors in June 2016.